takakiwakuda/TSSession/TSSession/docs/Disconnect-TSSession.md

 ## SYNOPSIS

-Disconnects a Remote Desktop Services session.
+Disconnects a logged on user from a Remote Desktop Services session.

 ## SYNTAX